Bootstrapping Yang-Mills matrix integrals: Discussion

-Below are several comments on what can be improved in this work. \begin{itemize} \item In our semi-definite programming, we used the built-in SDP solvers in \texttt{Mathematica}, which are not arbitrary-precision solvers.
-When either \(L_{\max}\) or \(D\) becomes large, special care must be taken in normalizing the basis.
-One possible improvement is to employ an arbitrary-precision SDP solver, such as \texttt{SDPA-GMP}.
-We may further increase the range of $D$ for $L_\text{max}=8,10$ and obtain sharper results concerning the large $D$ asymptotic behaviors in figure \ref{Lmax8largeD} and \ref{Lmax10largeD}.
-The use of irreducible representations allows us to study the positivity bounds at non-integer $D$, so we can also examine the issues of small $D$ by gradually decreasing $D$.
-We may improve some technical treatments to handle the cases of relatively large $D$ at $L_{\text{max}}\geq 12$, which should determine to the higher order term in the $1/D$ expansion. \item On the analytic trajectory bootstrap side, the construction of ansatz is based on the explicit results from large $D$ expansion results.
+Below are several comments on what can be improved in this work. \begin{itemize} \item In our positivity bootstrap, the use of irreducible representations leads to positivity constraints whose matrix entries are rational functions of $D$.
+This makes it possible to analytically continue these constraints to non-integer values of $D$.
+It would be interesting to use this continuation to study the behavior of the bootstrap bounds as $D$ is varied continuously.
+In particular, one may decrease $D$ from $3$ toward $2$ and examine whether the bootstrap constraints reflect the known convergence condition of the bosonic Yang-Mills matrix integral in \cite{Austing:2001bd,Austing:2001pk,Krauth:1998yu}.
+However, it is less clear if positivity conditions should be satisfied at non-integer $D$.
+We may also improve some technical treatments to handle the cases of relatively large $D$ at $L_{\text{max}}\geq 12$, which should determine the higher order terms in the $1/D$ expansion.

+\item On the analytic trajectory bootstrap side, the construction of the ansatz is based on the explicit results from large $D$ expansion.
 To apply this method to other models, we need to develop a more systematic procedure for extracting the analytic structures, which requires a deeper understanding of the matrix models.
-On the other hand, the eigenvalue densities of the singlet trajectories in section \ref{sec:singlet-trajectories} are discussed for the first term to our knowledge.
-The corresponding ansatz associated with these singlet trajectories may also lead to useful constraints. \end{itemize}
+On the other hand, the eigenvalue densities associated with the singlet trajectories in section \ref{sec:singlet-trajectories} are, to our knowledge, discussed for the first time.
+The ansatz associated with these singlet trajectories may also lead to useful constraints. \end{itemize}